 The urinary system is composed of the kidneys, ureters, bladder and urethra.
 This system plays an important role in removing wastes from your body.
 The kidneys are a pair of bean-shaped organs that lie in the middle of the back, just below the rib cage.
 One of their functions is to filter waste from your blood.
-Tubes, called ureters, carry these wastes (urine) from your kidneys to your bladder, where it is stored until it exits the body through the urethra.
-All of these components can become infected, but most infections involve the lower tract – the urethra and the bladder.
+Tubes, called ureters, carry the waste (urine) from your kidneys to your bladder, where it is stored until it exits the body through the urethra.
+All of these components can become infected, but most infections involve the urethra and the bladder.

 In this Health Topic

-A urinary tract infection is an infection that can occur anywhere along the urinary tract.
-Urinary tract infections have different names, depending on what part of the tract is infected.
-Most urinary tract infections are caused by bacteria such as E.coli that live in the colon (especially the rectum).
+A urinary tract infection (UTI) is an infection that can occur anywhere along the urinary tract.
+Most UTIs are caused by bacteria, such as E.coli, that live in the colon (especially the rectum).

 Urinary tract infections have different names depending on what part of the tract is infected.
 Names given to urinary tract infections include cystitis, which is infection of the bladder, and urethritis, which affects the urethra (the tube that empties urine from the bladder to the outside).
 Infection of the kidneys leads to a more serious condition called pyelonephritis.

+Your symptoms may vary depending on whether the infection is in your bladder or your kidneys (severe infection).
 You may feel pressure in the lower pelvis or lower back ache.
-There may be stinging, painful, or frequent urination along with an urgent need to urinate often with little or no urine being passed.
+There may be stinging, painful, or frequent urination along with an urgent need to urinate, often with little or no urine being passed.
 Often there is a need to urinate at night and the urine may also become cloudy or smell unpleasant.
-Blood in the urine and fever can also occur along with nausea, vomiting, and chills, indicating a severe infection.
+Blood in the urine and fever can also occur along with nausea, vomiting, and chills, indicating a severe infection (infection in the kidneys).

 Your body has defenses to prevent infections.
 However, it is possible there may be a slight alteration in the ability of the body to resist bacteria getting into the bladder and causing infection.
 Bladder or kidney problems may increase the susceptibility to infections.
 Having sex increases the chance of cystitis in some women.

-The vagina, bladder, and urethra are under the influence of the hormone oestrogen.
-After menopause the levels of oestrogen in the body decrease and the tissues become thinner, weaker, and dryer, increasing the risk of recurrent cystitis.
+The vagina, bladder, and urethra are under the influence of the hormone estrogen.
+After menopause, the levels of estrogen in the body decrease and the tissues become thinner, weaker, and dryer, increasing the risk of recurrent cystitis.
 Infections are also more common during pregnancy because of changes in the urinary tract.
-In many causes there is no apparent cause.
+In many cases there is no apparent cause.

 A tube called a urinary catheter inserted into your urinary tract during or after surgery increases your risk of having UTI.
 Urinary retention is also common after surgery and can increase the likelihood of infection.
-Additional factors like old age, being female, and type of surgical procedure can also increase the chances of infection.
-Diabetes increases the risk, as do surgeries that are done on or near part of the urinary tract.
-Immobilization after surgery will also increase the risk.
+Additional factors like advanced age, being female, and having diabetes can also increase the chances of infection.
+The type of surgical procedure, surgeries that are done on or near part of the urinary tract, and immobilization after surgery also increases the risk.

-Testing of the urine may reveal pus cells or red blood cells.
-A urine culture (clean catch) or catheterized urine specimen may be performed to determine the type of bacteria in the urine and the appropriate antibiotic for treatment.
+UTIs are generally diagnosed with a test of the urine.
+The test may reveal pus cells or red blood cells, which indicate infection.
+A urine culture (clean catch) or catheterized urine specimen may be obtained and tested to determine the type of bacteria in the urine and the appropriate antibiotic for treatment.
 The specimen must be fresh.
 It is also important that the woman has separated her labia (lips) during urination to avoid bacteria from the skin and vagina contaminating the specimen.

 Further investigations may be required to check the urinary system, including the kidneys.
 If you suffer from recurrent urinary infection or if your urine shows more than 30 red blood cells you may be advised to have a cystoscopy in which the inside of your bladder is examined using a camera.
 You may need an ultrasound scan to check your kidneys, ureters, and bladder.
 Urinary tract infections in children are unusual and most doctors would recommend careful investigation in this case.